kosl/ihipp-examples/docs/week5.md

 ## 5.25 Extra content: GPU programming in Python

-In the introductory week you have also run the CUDA "Hello World!" example in Python. i.e., in `pyCUDA`.
+In the introductory week you have also run the CUDA "Hello World!" example in Python, i.e., in `pyCUDA`.
 Both Python wrappers of CUDA and OpenCL exist, although not officially suported.
 As an extra content we give here Riemann sum scripts (with one kernel) in pyCUDA and pyOpenCL.

 The scripts are available in this notebook: